I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlquerykerneleafile.md

 ## -remarks
 <p>This routine <b>FsRtlQueryKernelEaFile </b>assumes all passed in buffers are from kernel mode as it  requires that the given Input and Output buffers if specified, be kernel mode addresses.
 The operation will fail if a user mode address is specified. </p>

-<p>This routine <b>FsRtlQueryKernelEaFile </b>assumes all passed in buffers are from kernel mode as it  requires that the given Input and Output buffers if specified, be kernel mode addresses.
-The operation will fail if a user mode address is specified. </p>

 ## -requirements
 <table>
 <tr>